oroinc/documentation/crm/user_guide/entity_actions.rst

 The system checks:

- - The first name and the first name are the same, but the birthday is different (not specified in the second case), may be this is different contacts.
+- The first names and the last names are the same, but the birthday is different (not specified in the second case), may be this is different contacts.

- - The first name and the first name are the same, but the email is the same too, thus it must be the same contact.
+- The first names and the last names are the same, but the email is the same too, thus it must be the same contact.

 As the result, the system informs Roger that this contact already exists in the system.